ukcoderj/DotNetCoreWebsocketAngular2Client/README.md

 The client is from [Angular2-seed](https://github.com/angular/angular2-seed), which details how to get that project running.

 *Angular2: The home page looks at an external websocket service.
-The about page looks at our MVC websocket handler.*
+The 'about' page looks at our MVC websocket handler.
+Hint: If you add '[all]'... in the textbox, it should broadcast to all connected clients, otherwise the response will only return to the sender.
+You will need separate browsers (or incognito) to test broadcast*

 *Ionic2: The home page looks at an external websocket service.
 It does not connect to the MVC service*